-- 1. - Click the Running Commands indicator (navigation bar. -) iust to the left of the Search box at the right hand side of the - 2.
+- 1. Click the Running Commands indicator (1) located just to the left of the Search box at the right hand side of the navigation bar. - 2.
 Click the Recent Commands button. - 3.
 If the command is too far in the past, you can use the Time Range Selector to move the time range back to cover the time period you want. - 4.
-When you find the Host Inspector command, click its name to display its subcommands. - 5.
+When you find the Host Inspector command, click its name to display its sub-commands. - 5.
 Click the Show Inspector Results button to view the report.

-See Viewing Running and Recent Commands on page 44 for more information about viewing past command activity.
+See Viewing Running and Recent Commands for more information about viewing past command activity.